ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 In this book the Java code is actually being sent to a server to compile and run (as long as you have an internet connection) and the output will be shown in the browser, so you won't actually create a source file or class file.

-If you have the Java development environment loaded on your computer you can use the Java command ``javac`` to compile your Java source code at a command line.
+If you have the Java development environment loaded on your computer you can use the Java command ``javac`` to compile your Java source code at a command line (note: this will not work in Chromebooks).
 You can use ``java ClassName`` to execute the ``main`` method in a Java class.
 In Java all source code must be part of a class (defined inside a class).

 .. figure:: Figures/compile.png
     :width: 300px